-Construction Simulator 3 launches today, 7 April 2020, on the PS4 and Xbox One, while the Nintendo Switch will be enjoying a launch later this year.
+Construction Simulator 3 launched today, 7 April 2020, on the PS4 and Xbox One, while the Nintendo Switch will be enjoying a launch later this year.
 It was developed by weltenbauer.
 Software Entwicklung GmbH and published by Astragon Entertainment.
+We were really excited to get our hands on this game for our Construction Simulator 3 review.

 Two months ago, I wrote a game review for Construction Simulator 2 on the Nintendo Switch.
 While I gave the game some praise, there were some definite flaws in the game.
 Feel free to read my Construction Simulator 2 review, as I will be making some comparisons in this review.